The Benefits of Anuloma Viloma

 These six steps of inhaling through one nostril, retaining the breath, then exhaling through the other nostril in a ratio of 2:8:4 complete one round of Anuloma Viloma.
 At least 10 rounds are performed in each yoga session.

-With regular practice, a healthy yogi can actually breathe comfortably through one nostril for over an hour before switching to the other.
+With regular practice, a healthy practitioner of yoga can actually breathe comfortably through one nostril for over an hour before switching to the other.

 The Benefits of Anuloma Viloma